All federal, provincial, and territorial governments in Canada offer student loan programs to help offset the costs of post-secondary education.

 We highly recommend all students applying for student loans to also apply for Mount Allison's bursaries in order to be considered for the best financial aid package possible.

-The Government of New Brunswick offers two programs to provide tuition relief to New Brunswick students attending publicly funded universities and colleges in New Brunswick:
+The Government of New Brunswick offers a tuition relief program for residents of New Brunswick attending universities and colleges in New Brunswick.

 A separate application is not necessary.
 You will be automatically assessed for eligibility in these programs when you apply for New Brunswick student financial assistance.